darwinz/darwinz/README.md

   <p> Some fun facts </p>
   <ul>
     <li>I've founded/co-founded a few companies in the past, including a SAAS platform for real estate developers, an app allowing athletes to compare performance with pro athletes, and a dev consulting agency</li>
-    <li>My favorite programming language has been Python, followed by Go which has quickly moved to #2 on my list (and may surpass Python soon), followed by Ruby, then JavaScript (Node), and then Elixir</li>
+    <li>My favorite programming language had been Python for years, but I've recently come to prefer Go for most things, followed by Python, Ruby, then TypeScript (and Node.js), and then Elixir</li>
-    <li>I'm also interested in learning Rust</li>
+    <li>I like working for start-ups</li>
+    <li>I've worked on projects at very high scale, including data pipelines ingesting TBs of data on a daily basis.
+Our AWS bill was more than $1 million per month</li>
   </ul>

 ---